microsoft/aksworkshop/_entries/01-04 scoring.md

 ### Availability

 Application uptime over period of the workshop.
 We will be continuously making HTTP requests to your API.
+Availability monitoring using Azure Application Insights (<https://docs.microsoft.com/en-us/azure/azure-monitor/app/monitor-web-app-availability>) will be used.

+> **Note** Provide your proctor with the public endpoint of your `captureorder` service.
+The proctor will setup [URL ping tests using Azure Application Insights](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-monitor-web-app-availability) to each team's swagger endpoint, typically this would be something like `http://<public endpoint>/swagger/`.

 ### Throughput

 Ability to cope with periodic load tests, through the number of processed requests.
 These will be order submissions to `http://<your endpoint>:80/v1/order/`.
-We will be directing up to 2000 users to your application.
+We will be directing up to 300 concurrent users to your application.

 You can run Docker image below to send off a number of POST requests and get the results.